 During Ridvan there are three holy days where people do not go to work or school.
 Instead, the community would join with friends to celebrate these gatherings that are open to all.
 But due to current events, these celebrations are more challenging as families stay home or meet up digitally.

 This year, Ridvan begins at sunset on April 20 and lasts until sunset on May 1.

-Ridvan celebrates the beginning of the Bahá'í faith in the 19th century.
-In 1863, a Persian nobleman named Bahá’u’lláh spent 12 days in a garden which he called Ridvan — the Arabic word for "paradise."
+Ridvan celebrates the beginning of the Bahá'í faith in the over 150 years ago.
+It was started in 1863 by a Persian nobleman named Bahá’u’lláh (say bah-HOW-lah).
+He spent 12 days in a garden which he called Ridvan — the Arabic word for "paradise."

 During this stay, he announced to his family, friends and followers that he was the Messenger of God.
 He went on to become the founder of the Bahá'í faith and wrote many religious writings that are still important to this day.